tlugger/notnottyler/src/mainPages/about.md

 About Me
 ========

-I am a Computer Science student with experience in software engineering.
-I have over 4 years of experience in full stack development through professional, academic, and personal projects.
-However, I am always working on improving my skills and growing my passion for this field.
+I am Software Engineer with a hunger to learn and improve.
+I have several years of experience in full stack development through professional, academic, and personal projects.
+However, I am always working on growing myself professionally and holding onto the passion I have for the software field.

 Projects
 --------